cipher-rc5/cloudflare-agent/readme.md

 2. List all characters (both default and custom): GET /characters
 3. Delete custom characters: DELETE /characters/:name
 4. Generate responses with any character: POST /generate
+5. A self-hosted frontend for the unit will be incorporated soon

 ### structure